maudnals/articles/privacy.md

 # Modular privacy or the Mask Collection

 The counter-intuitive thing about privacy is that it's **social**.
+Social ---> network.

+That's why attempts like [this](https://github.com/csharrison/conversion-measurement-api) are potentially dangerous: all in the same box!

+## Pseudonyms
+* Identity is the new Money book
+* DID recommendations
+* Right to access vs identity - Snowden

 # Privacy as Trust